+When you get a new puppy one of the first things on the list is house training your puppy.
 Your canine newcomer is just itching to learn household manners.
 She wants to please, but she has to learn how.
 Before the young pup can be trusted to have full run of the house, somebody must teach the house rules.
 There’s no point keeping house rules a secret.
-Somebody has to tell the pup.
+Somebody has to tell the puppy.
 And that somebody is you.
 Otherwise, your puppy will let her imagination run wild in her quest for occupational therapy to pass the time of day.
 Without a firm grounding in canine domestic etiquette, your puppy will be left to improvise in her choice of toys and toilets.
 The pup will no doubt eliminate in closets and on carpets, and your couches and curtains will be viewed as mere playthings for destruction.
 Each mistake is a potential disaster, since it heralds many more to come.
-If your pup is allowed to make “mistakes,” bad habits will quickly become the status quo, making it necessary to break bad habits before teaching good ones.
+If your puppy is allowed to make “mistakes,” bad habits will quickly become the status quo, making it necessary to break bad habits before teaching good ones.

-Begin by teaching your puppy good habits from the very first day she comes home.
+Begin by teaching your puppy good habits, including house training, from the very first day she comes home.
 Remember, good habits are just as hard to break as bad habits.
 Most pressing, your puppy’s living quarters need to be designed so that housetraining and chewtoy-training are errorless.

 Confinement will help you housetrain